dage/ultra-resolution-quads/PRD.md

   - Real-time feel; use `requestAnimationFrame` for rendering and camera updates.
   - Avoid layout thrashing by batching DOM updates per frame.
 - Open questions:
-  - How aggressive should tile preloading and eviction be by default?
-  - Do we need optional support for a thin HTTP API later (e.g. to trigger new dataset generation remotely), while keeping the frontend file-based?